 It was surprisingly warm when we took our first steps into the 2 degree celcius water.
-I think there was so much to distract you that once you’re in the water, you don’t even feel the cold.
+I think there was so much to distract you that once you’re in the water, you don’t feel the cold… as much.
 We got to swim between two tectonic plates through some amazingly crystal clear glacial waters.

 It was definitely a once in a lifetime experience!!!
 You would look down at the silfra fissure and pop up to see snow covered landscapes.
 We took some time afterwards to enjoy hot cocoa and browse the rest of Pinvellir National Park.

 We were now craving something warm to eat and headed back to the city and visited Noodle Station.
 I’m not sure exactly how to describe these noodles, maybe a mix between pho and ramen but it was the perfect post snorkeling meal.
 We headed back for a little rest.

 The rest of the group stopped at Hallgrímskirkja Church and picked up snacks at Sandholt.
 We regrouped at Lebowski Bar and then got ready for our Northern Lights tour.
 This tour was painful in every sense.
 The bus was blazing hot and we ended up driving 4 hours to stand in crazy, windy cold and not see anything.
 We had the unfortunate luck of being there during the super moon + blue moon meaning it was difficult to see any Northern Lights.